coatyio/coaty-js/docs/man/developer-guide.md

 Communication Manager again later using the `start` method.

-Whenever the operating state of the Communication Manager changes by invoking one of the above method calls all the controller components of the container are notified by the following lifecycle methods:
+Whenever the operating state of the Communication Manager changes by invoking one of the above method calls all the controllers of the container are notified by the following lifecycle methods:

 ```ts
 Controller.onCommunicationManagerStarting()